ahkatlio/mitiq/docs/source/examples/advanced_error_mitigation_pipeline.md

 *   **Value of Readout Error Mitigation (REM) Individually**: REM as a standalone technique provides a noticeable and consistent reduction in error, underscoring the importance of addressing measurement errors.

-*   **Pipeline Complexity vs. Benefit**: While the "Full Pipeline" often performed best, the "REM+ZNE" combination offers a simpler yet highly competitive alternative.
+*   **Pipeline Complexity vs. Benefit**: While the "Full Pipeline" often performed best, the "REM→ZNE" combination offers a simpler yet highly competitive alternative.
 The choice between them in a practical scenario might depend on the specific noise characteristics, the overhead of additional techniques, and the desired level of accuracy.

 *   **Mitiq's API Pattern**: The tutorial effectively demonstrates Mitiq's consistent API pattern for many techniques: constructing modified circuits or models, executing them, and then combining results for mitigation.